collaborativebioinformatics/expressed-variant-impact/README.md

 ## Output

 # Annotations included by default
-Here’s a list of the annotations that I see in this file, I’ll put this list on the github for the other groups to review:
+Here’s a list of the annotations in the output file

 - If the variant has entries in OMIM/OMIA
 - Variant is Precious(Clinical Pubmed Cited)